George Herman Ruth

 $12M

-Bronko Nagurski's $12M fortune beat Babe Ruth's $8M despite earning a peak of just $300K/year—proving that diversification into wrestling, not baseball alone, was the real money move in 1930s sports.
+Bronko Nagurski's $12M fortune topped Babe Ruth's $8M despite earning a peak annual income of $300K—proof that diversification across sports beats baseball dominance in the 1930s-40s.

 George Herman Ruth's Revenue